10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 - Businesspeople facing competition, enemies, or legal challenges.
 The 10 Mukhi's combination of all-planet harmonisation, Vishnu's dharmic protection, and enemy-shielding properties makes it the ideal business protection bead.

 - Those who cannot determine which specific Graha is afflicted.
 Not everyone has access to a qualified Jyotishi for detailed chart analysis.
-The 10 Mukhi functions as the "when in doubt" Rudraksha — comprehensive protection that covers all bases without requiring precise astrological diagnosis.
+The 10 Mukhi works as the "when in doubt" Rudraksha, comprehensive protection that covers all bases without requiring precise astrological diagnosis.

 - Public figures and people who attract envy.
 Politicians, business leaders, celebrities, social media personalities, and anyone whose success makes them a target for jealousy and negative attention.